Anyonic exchange in the time domain is tied to Luttinger type scaling: Introduction

-Recent advances in dynamical transport, formulated within a unified nonequilibrium perturbative theory (UNEPT)~\cite{ines_eugene,*ines_cond_mat,ines_degiovanni_2016,*ines_PRB_R_noise_2020,ines_photo_noise_PRB_2022}, have suggested alternative routes for accessing the anyonic phase through noise and admittance measurements, without relying on specific TLL models~\cite{ines_PRB_R_noise_2020,ines_statistics_2025}.
-In particular, Ref.~\cite{ines_statistics_2025} analyzes both single- and multi-QPC configurations by imposing the constraint of time-domain braiding with a statistical phase~$\theta$ within the UNEPT framework.
-Its key insight is the formulation of a \emph{braiding fluctuation–dissipation theorem} (FDT), which relates the imaginary part of the response function to the DC shot noise even in nonequilibrium regimes, thereby encoding fundamental information about the phase~$\theta$.
-This braiding FDT admits equivalent forms connecting the DC shot noise either to the differential conductance or to the admittance, thus providing model-independent methods for extracting~$\theta$.
-This conceptual advance indicates that the anyonic braiding phase in the time domain can, in principle, be inferred using a single quantum point contact (QPC), without requiring anyon collider geometries although the same relations remain valid there as well.
+Recent advances in dynamical transport, formulated within a unified nonequilibrium perturbative (UNEP) framework~\cite{ines_eugene,*ines_cond_mat,ines_degiovanni_2016,*ines_PRB_R_noise_2020,ines_photo_noise_PRB_2022}, have suggested alternative routes for accessing the anyonic phase through noise and admittance measurements, without relying on specific TLL models~\cite{ines_PRB_R_noise_2020,ines_statistics_2025}.
+In particular, in Ref.~\cite{ines_statistics_2025}, one of the authors has revealed the restrictive conditions for anyon braiding in the time domain, which, when ensured, still involves a phase $\bar{\theta}$ that might deviate from the topologically protected phase $\theta$.
+Then, an alternative anyonic time exchange (ATE) link derived at the operator level has been shown to be robust, without relying on a specific injection protocol or preparation of particular non-equilibrium states.
+Within low-energy effective theories, the ATE link has been inferred from local exchange between anyon and quasi-hole fields, and involves the same time-domain braiding phase $\bar{\theta}$ for nonequilibrium injected anyons provided one reduces their spreading.
+Importantly, the identity $\bar{\theta}=\theta=\pi \delta (mod \; \pi)$ has been established in the presence of edge interactions on each side of the Hall bar and for a spatially local QPC \cite{ines_statistics_2025}.
+Thus $\delta$ turns out to be more robust with respect to such edge interactions than currently believed, due to the locality of the QPC \cite{ines_statistics_2025}.
+The key insight of \cite{ines_statistics_2025} is the derivation of an ATE nonequilibrium fluctuation-dissipation relation between the imaginary part of a response function and the DC noise in both single- and multi-QPC configurations.
+This yields equivalent forms connecting the DC shot noise either to the DC current or to the admittance, thus providing novel robust methods for isolating the role of $\bar{\theta}$ as a braiding phase from its possible role as a scaling dimension.
+This conceptual advance indicates that the anyonic braiding phase in the time domain can, in principle, be inferred using a single QPC, without requiring "anyon collider" geometries, although the same relations remain valid there as well.